RoryQo/Research-Reproduction_Causal-Effect-of-Segregation-on-Poverty-Rates/README.md

 ## Assessing Instrument Strength

 To assess the strength of the instrument, we examine the F-statistic from the first stage regression.
 A value greater than 10 indicates a sufficiently strong instrument.
 If the instrument is weak, IV estimates will be unreliable.
+Our model has an F statistic of 14.98.

 ```
 summary(model)$fstat[1]